Cost of Living Comparison Between Norway and ItalyCost of Living Comparison Between Norway and Italy

 Which country is cheaper for everyday spending?

-Italy is simply cheaper day-to-day: lower food prices, cheaper commutes, smaller household bills.
+Day-to-day life is simply cheaper in Italy: lower food prices, cheaper commutes, smaller household bills.
 Over time, those daily savings make a real difference to your monthly budget and ability to put money away.

 Which country has higher housing costs?

-Rent in Norway beats Italy across the board, especially in major cities.
+Rent in Norway is consistently higher than in Italy across the board, especially in major cities.
 Housing is usually the single biggest driver of the overall cost difference between the two countries.

-Is $2,500 a realistic budget in Italy or Norway?
+Is $2,500 a realistic budget in Italy or in Norway?

-In Italy, $2,500 covers most cities easily.
-In Norway, it works in regional areas but falls short in the capital – you'll need to make trade-offs on housing or lifestyle.
+In Italy, $2,500 covers most cities easily; in Norway it stretches only to regional areas and falls short in the capital – you'll need to make trade-offs on housing or lifestyle.